nick8592/GoogleAPI-Download-File/README.md

 ![google_auth_1](img_source/google_auth_1.png)
 ![google_auth_2](img_source/google_auth_2.png)
 ![google_auth_3](img_source/google_auth_3.png)
 After you press the final continue button.
 You should see the window shows below information.
 And if so, then you can close the window.
+The file should be downloaded at the same time.

 ```
 The authentication flow has completed.
 You may close this window.